 Once again, Descriptive Video Works is proud to make MasterChef Canada accessible to the blind and partially sighted audience by providing the audio description for this lively show.
 Season 2 debuts on February 8th with a new crop of home cooks competing for the grand...read more

 It’s that exciting time of year when we celebrate last year’s entertainment achievements.
 On Sunday, March 1st, Canada fetes our talent with the Academy of Canadian Cinema & Television’s, 2015 Canadian Screen Awards, which will be broadcast live on CBC.
-Stage...read more
+Stage and...read more

 With the wave of a wand, the final two movies in the beloved Harry Potter series will air with described video during this holiday season.
 Canada’s CTV network will telecast “Harry Potter and the Deathly Hallows, Part 1” on Tuesday, December 30th at 8:00 p.m.
 (ET/PT),...read more